Shaving Soap FAQ.

 Is your soap a glycerin soap?

-That depends on how you define “glycerin soap”.
-What most people call glycerin soap is known as “melt & pour” to soap makers: a prepared soap base that can be melted, scented, and poured into molds.
-Mystic Water soap is made the old-fashioned way from scratch, in small batches, using excellent ingredients.
-All soap making produces some glycerin as a natural by-product of the chemical reaction between oils and lye, but we add extra vegetable glycerin to make your lather even more moisturizing.
-So in a certain sense, Mystic Water is also a “glycerin” soap, but better!
+My soap is not a melt-and-pour glycerin soap: a purchased soap base that is melted, scented and poured into molds.
+Mystic Water soap is made the old-fashioned way from scratch, in small batches, from an original formula.
+Glycerin is produced as a natural by-product of the chemical reaction between oils and lye, and we add extra vegetable glycerin to make your lather even more moisturizing.
+So in that sense, Mystic Water is also a “glycerin” soap, but better.

 What kind of brush works best?